top of page

 Teams

 The Course Director and Tutor is Dr Fabian Seymour.
-Having no prior knowledge of the participants, he will create teams ensuring that people are mixed up depending on discipline / specialty area / level / department / organisation.
+Having no prior knowledge of the participants, he will create team mixes depending on discipline / specialty area / level / department / organisation.
 This maximises the chances that people work with and get to know strangers rather than sitting in already established social groups.
 It also brings together different expertise, ideas and ways of doing things.
 One comment the Dragons coming in at the end have all made is how well bonded the teams are after only a few days working together having been total strangers at the start.

 Facilitators